Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Azure-Active-Directory/README.md

 	_Showing that you are logged as the organization's user_

-1. Switch to the _Azure Management Portal_.
+1. Switch to the _Azure Classic Portal_.

 1. Navigate to the **Active Directory** section and select the one used for this demo.